fsspec/filesystem_spec/docs/source/features.rst

 except without the options for cache expiry and to check the original source - it can be used where the target can be considered static, and particularly where a large number of target files are expected (because no metadata is written to disc).
 Only "simplecache" is guaranteed thread/process-safe.
+Cached files can still be removed by age using their local modification times, for example ``fs.clear_expired_cache(expiry_time=7 * 24 * 60 * 60)``.
+This only changes the writable cache location when multiple cache directories are configured.

 Remote Write Caching
 --------------------